angelinaShapiro/test/README.md

 # Description
-there are my easy practicing codes :
+There are my easy practicing codes:

 games and easy apps